EHRI/ehri-search-tools/README.md

 The `fabfile.py` handles some deployment tasks, viewable by running `fab --list`.
 These include:

 ```
-    clean_deploy    Build a clean version and deploy.
-    copy_solr_core  Copy the Solr lib, plus core config files to the server
-    copy_to_server  Upload the indexer tool to its target directory.
     deploy          Deploy the indexer tool, copy the Solr config, set the permissions
+    copy-solr-core  Copy the Solr lib, plus core config files to the server
     reload          Reload Solr config files by restarting the portal core.
 ```